High Neuroticism — The Sensitive

 top ~16% of the population

 High Neuroticism is one of the five Big Five (OCEAN) personality dimensions, measured by self-report questionnaires like the IPIP-NEO or BFI-2.
 People high in neuroticism are emotionally sensitive, introspective, and attuned to both their own inner world and subtle interpersonal cues.
 Despite the term, high neuroticism correlates with emotional depth, creativity, and conscientiousness rather than pathology.
 They gravitate toward roles that reward emotional insight, creativity, and responsiveness—therapist, artist, writer, social worker, and researcher are common fits.
-Well-known high-neuroticism figures include Woody Allen, Sylvia Plath, and others known for artistic sensitivity.
+Well-known high-neuroticism figures include Adele, Frida Kahlo, Charles Dickens, and others who channelled sensitivity into sustained creative output.

 Strengths